 The exclusion of Ugandan youth from civic engagement allegedly dates back to the pre-colonial era.
-Traditionally, informal education for young people in Uganda, and Africa in general, was aimed at "character formation" and at instilling "values such as respect for and obedience to elders, conformity to cultural and traditional values and a recognition that the youth had to accept their station [status] in life until they were of an age to be called elders".
-This socio-cultural practice has continued to hamper participation in decision-making in many areas, particularly in rural settings, where robust traditional authorities that do not recognise the status of young people are still thought to prevail.
+Traditionally, informal education for young people in Uganda, and Africa in general, was aimed at "character formation" and at instilling "values such as respect for and obedience to elders, conformity to cultural and traditional values and a recognition that the youth had to accept their station [status] in life until they were of an age to be called elders".28 This socio-cultural practice has continued to hamper participation in decision-making in many areas, particularly in rural settings, where robust traditional authorities that do not recognise the status of young people are still thought to prevail.

 The post-independence era witnessed youth activism through organisations such as the National Union of Youth Organisation (NUYO), the National Union of Students of Uganda (NUSU) and the Youth Farmers' Union (YFU).
 However, their positive impact relied on donor aid from the Food and Agriculture Organization (FAO), the United Nations Children's Fund (UNICEF) and the United Nations Development Programme (UNDP).29 Since then, youth participation in government activities or politics has been primarily channelled through youth organisations and associations.
-However, the formation of these organisations has been spearheaded and greatly influenced by the governments of the day, which have also provided funding.
-Therefore, there have been criticisms of government exploiting these organisations for selfish ends, largely to support their political programmes, rather than benefiting the youth themselves.30 Youth organisations that have emerged without government support (especially during Idi Amin's regime) have frequently met with stiff resistance from government forces or have been infiltrated to frustrate their cause.31
+However, the formation of these organisations has been spearheaded and greatly influenced by the government exploiting these organisations for selfish ends, largely to support their political programmes, rather than benefiting the youth themselves.30 Youth organisations that have emerged without government support (especially during Idi Amin's regime) have frequently met with stiff resistance from government forces or have been infiltrated to frustrate their cause.31